A Purple Adjustable Base elevating the head of a white mattress.

 Tip: Lie on your left side for the most relief.

 Not sure how to sleep with heartburn and acid reflux?
-Side sleepers are usually in the best position to relieve acid reflux, and most medical professionals recommend sleeping on your left side to reduce your symptoms.
+Side sleeping is often recommended to help relieve acid reflux, and most medical professionals recommend sleeping on your left side to reduce your symptoms.

 The theory is that lying on your left side positions your esophagus higher than your stomach.
-This can prevent stomach acid from rising into your esophagus.1
+This can make it less likely for stomach acid to flow upward into your esophagus.2

-If you tend to sleep on your back, stomach, or right side, switching up your sleep position may provide some relief.
+If you tend to sleep on your back, stomach, or right side, switching up your sleep position may help lessen nighttime symptoms.

 2. Elevate Your Head